jongiddy/typle/README.md

 A common use of `typle` is to implement a trait for tuples of multiple lengths.
-Compared to using declarative macros, the `typle` code looks more Rust-like and provides simple access to individual components.
+Compared to using declarative macros, the `typle` code looks more Rust-like and provides access to individual components and their position.

 For example the `Hash` implementation for tuples simply hashes each component of the tuple in order.